rheos-one/Puzzling-Mastery/docs/readme.md

 Trying to start an escape room?
-Started a puzzle game, and scared that you won't make payroll?
+Started a puzzle game, and scared that you won't make payroll next month?
-Need an infusion of information from industry experts?
+Managing multiple locations, and overwhelmed?

-We're here to help.
+We're here to help you get past that.

 # Solve Your Oversights
 Most startups fail in **preventable** ways.
-Unfortunately, you can't know unless someone tells you.
+Unfortunately, you can't know unless someone from the industry warns you.

-Thankfully, sharing our success secrets here.
 Our startup was valued at half a million within the first year.
+And, we are ready to share our success tactics with you.
-And, we want you to do *better* than we did.
+We want you to do *better* than we did.

 Ready to take your game to the next level?

 ## Best Value
-With our guide, you'll avoid the pitfalls that are already holding you back from **your** success story.
+With our guide, you'll avoid the pitfalls that already hold you back from **your** success story.

 Our guide to puzzle room startups includes:
 - The **full** Quickstart Kit.